 Emancipation and Termination of Child Support in Property Settlement Agreement

 Specifying when emancipation will occur in the property settlement agreement is often a good way to avoid a legal dispute over child support payment termination in the future.
 The settlement can include language that defines when the child will be emancipated and the obligation to pay child support will end.
 Such provisions typically lists one of the following triggering events, though others are possible:

 - Child reaching age 18 or completing college, whichever comes last

 In New Jersey, courts require divorced parents to contribute to their child’s college education if financially able to do so.
 As one typically begins college around age 18, and college typically lasts 4 years, emancipation for a child that attends college may not take place until the child is 22 years old, or possibly older, as courts typically do not emancipate children who have temporarily stopped attending school.
 In some cases, courts have even found that a child is not emancipated while pursuing a graduate degree.

 Aside from education, there are other factors to consider in determining whether a child should be emancipated.
 A child’s disability may allow for the child to remain unemancipated for longer than he or she would be without the disability, if, for example, the child needs continuing care or financial support.
 A child who becomes pregnant, without being married and moving away from home may not be deemed emancipated if still dependent on her parents.

 Determining whether a child is emancipated is fact-sensitive, with courts weighing many factors to come to a decision.
-If you have any questions about the emancipation of a child, please contact Peter Van Aulen for a free comprehensive in office consultation.
+If you have any questions about the emancipation of a child, please contact Peter Van Aulen for a free initial consultation.